MARTIMM/qa-manager/doc/design.md

 * Check QA input.
 All values can be checked for its type and definedness.
 * QA graphical user interface.
 A QA sheet can be presented and filled in.
 After pressing Ok, Apply or Cancel, the QA sheet is removed from display and the result returned.

+## Storage of QA sets

+To keep all sets in a file would perhaps become unwieldy so it is maybe best to have sets in different files which are then catagorized by these files.
+E.g. All internet sets in an `internet.cfg` or specific sets about politics into `politics.cfg`.

+Directory where the set catagories are stored will be `$*HOME/.config/QAManager/QA.d` on `*ux` systems. <!-- and `$*HOME/QAManager/QA.d` on Windows.-->

 ## Sets

 A set is a single level of key - value pairs.
 The key is a string of letters, digits or underscores.
 A set has also a name and a short and long description.
 All texts can be specified in other languages as long the program can access it using an extension on a key.
-See [freedesktop]()

 Summarized
 * Name